• Skip to primary navigation

 Variations

-Cauliflower can cook a bit quicker than potatoes, so if making the keto version, add the cauliflower and Italian sausage to the broth at the same time and let them start cooking together.
+Note that if you're making this a Healthy Zuppa Toscana with Cauliflower, that cauliflower can cook a bit quicker than potatoes, so if making the keto version with cauliflower, add the cauliflower and Italian sausage to the broth at the same time and let them start cooking together.

 Note that onions and garlic are not always considered keto friendly, so depending on how strict your carb count is, either limit or omit them.